Cream of Tartar – What is it?

-You can use it to make your own baking powder.
+- You can use it to make baking powder.

-Mix the cream of tartar and baking soda together.
-Add the cornstarch and store in an airtight container.
+Mix the cream of tartar and baking soda.
+Add the cornstarch and store it in an airtight container.
 I had no idea making baking powder was so simple.

 Should I add cream of tartar to my royal icing?

-It depends.
-The first thing you need to do is look at the ingredients list on the meringue powder to see if the cream of tartar is listed as one of the ingredients?
-If so, you don’t need to add it to your royal icing recipe because it’s already been added.
+- It depends.
+The first thing you need to do is look at the ingredients list on the meringue powder to see if the cream of tartar is listed as one of the ingredients.
+If so, you don’t need to add it to your royal icing recipe because it has already been added.
 You’ll need to add it if it is not listed.